splunk-soar-connectors/microsoftdefenderforendpoint/README.md

 [list devices](#action-list-devices) - List of recently seen devices
 [list alerts](#action-list-alerts) - List all alerts of a given type
 [list sessions](#action-list-sessions) - List all logged in users on a machine
-[list software](#action-list-software) - Retrieve the organization's software inventory.
+[list software](#action-list-software) - Retrieve the organization's software inventory
-[list software versions](#action-list-software-versions) - Retrieves a list of organization's software version distribution.
+[list software versions](#action-list-software-versions) - Retrieves a list of organization's software version distribution
-[list software devices](#action-list-software-devices) - Retrieve a list of devices that have a specific software installed.
+[list software devices](#action-list-software-devices) - Retrieve a list of devices that have a specific software installed
-[list software vulnerabilities](#action-list-software-vulnerabilities) - Retrieve vulnerabilities associated with a specific software.
+[list software vulnerabilities](#action-list-software-vulnerabilities) - Retrieve vulnerabilities associated with a specific software
-[list device vulnerabilities](#action-list-device-vulnerabilities) - Retrieve vulnerabilities affecting devices or software in organization.
+[list device vulnerabilities](#action-list-device-vulnerabilities) - Retrieve vulnerabilities affecting devices or software in organization
-[list vulnerabilities](#action-list-vulnerabilities) - Retrieve a list of vulnerabilities based on filters.
+[list vulnerabilities](#action-list-vulnerabilities) - Retrieve a list of vulnerabilities based on filters
 [get alert](#action-get-alert) - Retrieve specific Alert by its ID
 [get alert user](#action-get-alert-user) - Retrieve user for specific Alert from its ID
 [get alert files](#action-get-alert-files) - Retrieve files for specific Alert from its ID